awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 When you decode the binary response, you end up with a JSON structure with the results of the transcription\.
 For an example of the JSON response, see [Streaming Transcription](streaming.md)\.

-## Handling WebSocket Streaming Errors<a name="websocket-errors"></a>
+## Handling WebSocket Streaming Errors<a name="websocket-errors-med"></a>

-If an exception occurs while processing your request, Amazon Transcribe responds with a terminal WebSocket frame containing an event\-stream\-encoded response\.
+If an exception occurs while processing your request, Amazon Transcribe Medical responds with a terminal WebSocket frame containing an event\-stream\-encoded response\.
 The response has the headers described in the following table, and the body of the response contains a descriptive error message\.
-After sending the exception response, Amazon Transcribe sends a close frame\.
+After sending the exception response, Amazon Transcribe Medical sends a close frame\.

 | Header Name Byte Length | Header Name \(String\) | Header Value Type | Value String Byte Length | Value String \(UTF\-8\) |